 “No I wasn’t,” I insisted.
 “Just confused.
 It’s this house, the way the trees grow in so close.
 Their shadows at night—” I stopped myself abruptly.
 These were the things I’d been telling myself ever since I opened Alex’s door, and if I kept going I’d let loose things my wife didn’t need to hear.

 Fortunately, the long days of summer helped to divert my mind from morbid subjects.
 Sunlight and warmth.
 Birds singing in the trees.
 Picnics and beaches.
 We spent a lot of time out of the house, and by the time September rolled in, new memories had pushed out the old.
 Then the days grew short again.
 The leafy shadows that danced across the walls gave way to gnarled fingers.
 The bird songs were replaced by groaning timbers.
 Alex started waking every night.

 “Daddy,” he called to me.
 I got out of bed and crossed the hall.
-As I place my hand on his doorknob my arm went cold.
+As I placed my hand on his doorknob my arm went cold.
 “Daddy, he’s there again.
 He’s watching me.”

 I entered the room.
 “There’s no one in here,” I explained.
 Going to the window I threw the curtains wide.
 “There’s no one out there.”
 Lastly, I went to that little closet and opened it.
 “And no one in here, either.
 See?”
 I turned to Alex to observe his reaction, and he seemed to accept my conclusion.
 No one was watching him.
 We were alone in this house.

 Then I caught motion in the corner of my eye.
 I turned back to the closet and peered in.
 “Alex, do you have a flashlight?”
 He did, and with it I studied the narrow confines of the closet.
 It seemed even smaller than it had when last I’d examined it, owing to all the boxes and junk that had accumulated since then.
 The back half was almost completely obscured behind crates of old books, but there was a gap.
 Through it, I could see the hole.